Offering Comprehensive Legal Services To The Residents Of Ventura And Santa Barbara County

 A: Each case is dependent on its own facts and a case typically cannot close until all the active treatment has been completed.
 Once the doctor has released you, your lawyer can begin the process of closing your case.

-I Was Hurt At Work · What Should I Do?
+I Was Hurt At Work.
+What Should I Do?

-Se habla español.
-On parle français.
+Yo hablo español.
+Je parle français.